Malaysia prosecutors urge court to uphold ex-leader Najib's jail sentence

 An appellate court last December rejected his appeal, prompting him to mount a final challenge before the Federal Court.

-Najib "had failed to cast any reasonable doubt on the prosecution case and therefore... should be convicted," government prosecutor V. Sithambaram told the court.
+Najib "had failed to cast any reasonable doubt on the prosecution case and therefore... should be convicted", government prosecutor V Sithambaram told a five-judge panel Friday as he wrapped up the case for the government.

 "The appellant's dishonesty has been established," he said.

-He added that Najib's claim that he did not know the source of the funds "is an afterthought to evade criminal liability".
+He added that Najib's claim that he did not know the source of the funds and was a victim of manipulation by some of his associates "is an afterthought to evade criminal liability".

-Hisyam, the defence lawyer, had also asked the court on Thursday to be discharged, citing inadequate time to prepare for the case, but the judges refused.
+When asked by the chief justice if he was giving a rebuttal, defence lawyer Hisyam repeatedly said he will not make any submissions.

-Najib said he objected "in the strongest of terms" to how the court forced his lawyer to continue despite him wanting to be discharged, which he said effectively left him without proper counsel.
+Lawyers with knowledge of the case told AFP the court will resume Tuesday next week to ask the defence counsel again if he was going to argue the case.

 "My rights to life, liberty and right to a fair hearing is at stake," he said.